-- ✓ have a basic knowledge and understanding of the analytic and geometric concepts taught, and some of their classical applications to other sciences such as physics; - \checkmark understand the nature and role of deductive reasoning in mathematics; - \checkmark have the ability to use and understand the usage of mathematical notation; - $\checkmark\,$ have the ability to do hand calculations accurately and appropriately; and - \checkmark have the ability to follow proofs and other mathematical discourse.
+- ✓ have a basic knowledge and understanding of the analytic and geometric concepts taught, and some of their classical applications to other sciences such as physics; - \checkmark understand the nature and role of deductive reasoning in mathematics; - \checkmark have the ability to use and understand the usage of mathematical notation; - \checkmark have the ability to do hand calculations accurately and appropriately; and - \checkmark have the ability to follow proofs and other mathematical discourse.

 Background for Course: Completing MAT 295 (Calculus I) with a grade of C- or better is a prerequisite for MAT 296 (Calculus II).
 If you have not satisfied this prerequisite, you must drop MAT 296 and register for MAT 295.
 Students who earned a C or Cin MAT 295 are historically at great risk in MAT 296.
 For these students it is essential to review material from the earlier course, especially as it comes up again.
 It is also vital not to fall behind with the current material.
+Students who have scored a 4 or 5 on the Advanced Placement Calculus BC exam cannot receive both AP credit and credit for MAT 296.
+Such students should either register for MAT 397 Calculus III or understand that they cannot receive the duplicate credit.